What is Scenesse and how is it used?

 - mouth pain/sore throat,

 - melanocytic nevus,

 SCENESSE (afamelanotide) implant is a controlled-release dosage form for subcutaneous administration.
 Afamelanotide is a melanocortin 1 receptor (MC1-R) agonist.
 The active ingredient afamelanotide acetate is a synthetic peptide containing 13 amino acids with molecular formula C78H111N21O19 •xC2H4O2 (3 ≤ x ≤ 4).
 The molecular weight of afamelanotide is 1646.85 (anhydrous free base).
 Afamelanotide acetate has the following structure:

 Afamelanotide is a white to off-white powder, freely soluble in water.
 Each SCENESSE implant contains 16 mg of afamelanotide (equivalent to 18 mg of afamelanotide acetate), and 15.3-19.5 mg of poly (DL-lactide-co-glycolide).
 SCENESSE implant is a single, solid white to off-white, bioresorbable and sterile rod approximately 1.7 cm in length and 1.45 mm in diameter.
-The implant core comprises of the drug substance admixed with a poly (DL-lactide-co-glycolide) bioresorbable copolymer.
+The implant core comprises the drug substance admixed with a poly (DL-lactide-co-glycolide) bioresorbable copolymer.